Server 2016

 Hyper-V

-Windows 2000 on Hyper-V
+Windows NT4 / 2000 Server and Workstation on a 2019 Hyper-V Cluster

 Sometimes it’s necessary to install an old Operating System, but you really cannot (or don’t want to) get the old hardware out, even if it would still work.